Watershed (broadcasting): The Netherlands

 The number in the age rating indicates the lowest age for which it is suitable.

+Despite this system, broadcasting authorities in the Netherlands are notably more tolerant of vulgar language in comparison to other countries; limits on obscene language are typically set based on the real-life use of language by the intended audience.

 New Zealand

-On 1 May 2020, the new classification rating system for television (both free-to-air and subscription) was implemented.
+On 1 May 2020, the new classification rating system for television (both free-to-air and subscription) was implemented, bringing it more in line with film classifications as per the Films, Videos and Publications Classification Act 1993.